Motion City Soundtrack

-Motion City Soundtrack is an American rock band that formed in Minneapolis, Minnesota in 1997.
-The band's line-up consists of vocalist and guitarist Justin Courtney Pierre, lead guitarist Joshua Cain, keyboardist Jesse Johnson, bassist Matthew Taylor, and drummer Tony Thaxton.
-Over the course of their career, the group has toured heavily and released six studio albums, the majority on independent label Epitaph Records.
-The band's sound, at times described as pop-punk or emo, makes notable use of the Moog synthesizer.
+Motion City Soundtrack is an American rock band formed in Minneapolis, Minnesota in 1997.
+The band's line-up consists of vocalist and guitarist Justin Pierre, lead guitarist Joshua Cain, keyboardist Jesse Johnson, bassist Matthew Taylor, and drummer Tony Thaxton.
+Over the course of their career, the group has toured heavily and released seven studio albums, the majority on independent label Epitaph Records.
+The band's sound, usually described as pop-punk and/or emo, makes notable use of the Moog synthesizer.
 Pierre mainly handles the band's lyrics, which often touch on themes of anxiety, alienation, relationships, and self-destructive behavior.